 Foods Rich in Omega-3 Oils

 Omega-3 fatty acids are unsaturated fats that can help lower blood pressure, raise good cholesterol levels, decrease the risk of blood clots, and reduce the risk of heart disease, according to the Mayo Clinic.
 You can get omega-3 oils by taking fish oil pills, or by adding a variety of foods to your diet.
-It’s easy to add omega-3 to your diet by adding a variety of fish, nuts and vegetables.
+Reviewing foods rich in omega-3 oils can help you add the right variety of fish, nuts and vegetables to your diet.

 The American Heart Association recommends eating fish twice a week, specifically because of its omega-3 content.
 To help prevent heart disease, the Mayo Clinic suggests up to two, 3-oz. servings of cold water fish per week.

-High-fat fish and other seafood which are good sources of omega-3 fatty acids include: Salmon, mackerel, lake trout, herring, sardines, scallops, shrimp, snapper, albacore tuna and halibut.
+High-fat fish and other seafood which are foods rich in omega-3 include: Salmon, mackerel, lake trout, herring, sardines, scallops, shrimp, snapper, albacore tuna and halibut.
 The George Mateljan Foundation for the World’s Healthiest Foods ranks salmon as the top fish choice for providing their recommended daily value of omega-3.

 The Mateljan Foundation rates flaxseed as by far the most rich source of omega-3.
 Just two tablespoons provides more than 140 percent of the Mateljan DV for omega-3.
 Walnuts also provide a lot of omega-3, with a quarter cup providing almost 100 percent of DV.